J-Jack-DMG/ASV_Unity_Simulator/README.md

   pip install six
 ```
 ### Install the com.unity.ml-agents Unity package
-You can follow these steps to install the ml-agents Unity package for the Unity editor.
+You need to make sure that the ml-agents Unity package for the Unity editor is installed in your project.
+For more details, see the documentation [here](https://github.com/Unity-Technologies/ml-agents/blob/release_20/docs/Installation.md#install-the-comunityml-agents-unity-package)

+In the Unity editor on the menu bar, select:

+1. Window -> Package Manager

+In the menu bar of the Package Manager, select:

+2. Packages: Unity Registry

+Then, make sure the package "ML Agents" is installed and its version is 2.0.1